 The Barossa online magazine, Glug, tells the story like this:

 Hickinbotham turned to Leo Buring, a venerable and trusted name who sold a pleasant light wine called Rinegolde, which dated back to the 1930s, and contracted to produce for them a sparkling version.
 This debuted for Xmas 1959 and was a huge success.
 It is generally accepted that this one move saved the Coop and it now expanded and diversified.
-By 1968 the last year of the contact it was 30% of the Coop’s production.
+By 1968 the last year of the contract it was 30% of the Coop’s production.

-Having mastered the art of making sweet sparkling wines contract work boomed and they produced Pearlette for Yalumba; a Cheo Frizzante from 1960 to 1962; an Asti Spumante for Stock Distillerie in 1962 which later became Gala Spumante; Mardi Gras and Tiffany for Penfolds; Viva for Wynns; and Sparkling Est for Woodleys.
+Having mastered the art of making sweet sparkling wines, contract work boomed and they produced Pearlette for Yalumba; a Cheo Frizzante from 1960 to 1962; an Asti Spumante for Stock Distillerie in 1962 which later became Gala Spumante; Mardi Gras and Tiffany for Penfolds; Viva for Wynns; and Sparkling Est for Woodleys.
 Technical winemaking help was needed and they sponsored Wolf Blass to Australia on a three year contract.
 He arrived in 1961 and bought to the market the Cheri and Pineapple Pearls which were released in 1962.

 In 1963 Kaiser Stuhl Pearl with its waist shaped bottle, known as the Mae West was released.
 With the loss of the Rinegolde contract in 1968 they launched the same product as April Gold.
 After Lindemans released a Cold Duck they replied with their own in 1970 and shortly after followed with a White Duck.
 Spritzers and Sangria came out in 1972 and later a sparkling grape juice was released.